corvis/cli-rack/README.md

 * Modules discovery - scanning packages to find cli extension modules
 * Module availability support - module might declare a method to verify if environment is suitable (e.g. all dependencies are present).
 If not, module will be automatically excluded from CLI interface
-* Sync and Async execution manager
+* Sync and Async execution managers
 * Loading external components
 * Installing optional dependencies